 I started blogging in 2006 when the technology sector declined and most day jobs in good companies disappeared.
 This change pushed by decline in business turned on new ways to communicate, especially in high-tech.
 The “new popular format” was the blog.
-With a suggestion of a friend, I found a few cl;ients.
-The writing did not come fast and I did not plan or researched enough.
-It started with reading, many blogs, and advice from bloggers.
+A friend’s suggestion, brought the first few clients.
+The writing did not come fast or easy.
+I didn’t plan or researched enough.
+It started with reading many blogs then bloggers’ advice.
 It quickly became clear how individuals write up ideas, open up discussion, and convey something useful.
-Reading enough blogs makes you realize how the blogging revolution can be broken to a few pieces.
-One piece is the small number of good writers who are influencing complete market segments.
-Another piece is the technical barrier.
-Although sites like WordPress.COM, Blogger and Type Pad have made blogging as easy as editing documents, there are still many who can’t configure a blog with all the details involved.
-Another piece is blog promotion.
-This last piece is probably the most difficult to deal with for the average blogger.
+Reading enough blogs makes you realize how the blogging revolution can be broken to parts.
+One piece is the small number of good writers who are influencing whole market segments.
+Another piece is the technical barrier, simply building sites which are clearly targeted at audience.
+Although sites like WordPress.COM, Blogger and Type Pad have made blogging as easy as editing documents, there are still many who can’t configure a blog with useful elements (social media connections, linking and navigation).
+Another piece is blog promotion using anything from SEO to social media.
+This last piece is probably the most difficult for the average technical blogger.

 The Bigger Picture: Creating and Publishing: